 The non-fungible token (NFT) market is on the rise, with different projects serving as fuel despite the recent drop in the market.

 NFTs sell for millions of dollars, captivating the attention of investors, aesthetes, techies, and gamers worldwide.
 Today, many newcomers are looking for the best way to either enter the NFT arena or own an NFT.
-Although the time is difficult for the NFT market, it’s projected to reach $13.6 billion by 2027 at a 35% compound annual growth rate (CAGR).
+Although the time is difficult for the NFT market, the revenue is expected to show an annual growth rate of 18.55%and is projected to reach $3.16 billion by 2027!

 This will lead to more NFTs, bids, and returns.
 But there’s another thing preventing potential participants from capitalizing on the projections: the path to successfully launching an NFT.
 Launching your own NFT isn’t a walk in the park, especially when you aren’t up to speed on the industry.